If you’re looking for a perfectly runny yolk and fluffy egg whites then you need to follow this recipe for over easy eggs!

 There are many ways you can whip up eggs in the morning, but over-easy eggs are one of our favorites!
-They have an irresistible oozy yolk perfect for enhancing many delectable dishes from breakfast to lunch and dinner!
+They have an irresistible oozy yolk perfect for enhancing many different meals (+ not just breakfast!).

 - Large eggs: any size will do, but be mindful that smaller eggs will cook faster than large ones!